2-jooh/DataStructure/README.md

 # Data Structure in Java

-*This is a repository for personal Datat Structure in Java.*
+*This is a repository for personal Data Structure in Java.*

 **Copyright 2014, Michael T. Goodrich, Roberto Tamassia, Michael H. Goldwasser**